 I first met Joe Estey while listening to him give a presentation on incident investigations during the Western Pulp, Paper, and Forest Products Safety Conference.
 I learned a lot about incident investigations, continuous improvement, and human performance improvement from Joe during that presentation, and so I followed up by asking him if he’d be willing to participate in an interview about incident investigations for our blog.
 Happily he said yes!

-This is the first of two blog posts we’ll be publishing featuring Joe talking about incident investigations.
-The article focuses on explaining what an incident investigation is, how to perform one, and some common errors people commit while performing one.
+This is the first of two blog posts featuring Joe talking about incident investigations.
+This article focuses on explaining what an incident investigation is, how to perform one, and some common errors people commit while performing one.
 The second article will focus more on specifics for performing a root-cause analysis during the incident investigation process.

 We’re excited about and grateful for Joe’s participation in this interview, and think you’ll enjoy learning from his knowledge and insights.
 For more about Joe, please read his bio at the bottom of this article.